-Designed to be useful, relevant and user-friendly, this guide will provide you with access to a range of key library and information resources to aid your studies/research in Pharmacology and Toxicology.
-It is however a work in progress, so in order to maintain up-to-date and relevant content we welcome suggestions from you the user.
-Refer to the Feedback box on this page.
+Designed to be useful, relevant and user-friendly, this guide will provide you with access to a range of key library and information resources to aid your studies/research in Pharmacology & Toxicology.
+You can navigate this guide using the tabs across the top:

-The Pharmacology and Toxicology Resources can be found in the Medical Library located opposite Dunedin Hospital in the Sayers Building.
+The majority of the print Pharmacology & Toxicology resources can be found in the Health Sciences Library located opposite Dunedin Hospital in the Sayers Building.

 Before you start searching the databases, it helps to take time to plan your search.